 During the initial meeting with the surgeon, he or she will review the child’s health, confirm the presence of a hernia, and determine if any additional testing is necessary prior to the repair.
 The surgeon will review the risks, benefits, alternatives, outcomes and complications of the various treatment options with the patient and family.
 If the patient requires surgery, a surgery can be scheduled at this appointment.

 In children, these operations are performed under general anesthesia and are generally done as an outpatient procedure, meaning the patient comes in and goes home on the same day.

-- Laparoscopic repair – In this approach the hernia is closed using laparoscopic techniques.
+- Laparoscopic repair: In this approach the hernia is closed using laparoscopic techniques.
 A 3-mm or 5-mm camera is inserted through the belly button and additional instruments are introduced through needle holes to perform the hernia closure.
-There a number of different laparoscopic hernia repair techniques in children (eversion technique, intracorporeal suturing technique, single stitch technique) that a surgeon can use depending upon the particular patient.
-To see videos of these different techniques, please refer to our on-line library of surgical procedure videos.
+There a number of different laparoscopic hernia repair techniques in children (such as eversion technique, intracorporeal suturing technique, and single stitch technique) that a surgeon can use depending upon the particular patient.

-What can a patient expect after the procedure?
+What can families expect after their child's procedure?

 After a hernia operation, the patient will have some pain.
 Many times this is controlled with over-the-counter pain medicines, but in some cases prescription pain medicine will be prescribed.
-The child may need to rest at home before returning to school for up to a week, and will likely have to refrain from full strenuous activities for a month.
+The child may need to rest at home for up to a week before returning to school, and will likely have to refrain from full strenuous activities for a month.

 - Laparoscopic view of the left groin of a boy showing an inguinal hernia.

 - Laparoscopic view of the left groin of a boy showing no inguinal hernia.